jarlin8/img/wp-content/plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 7. **Sliding panels, popups.** Build custom sliding panels, add any block, use for mega menus

 == Changelog ==

+= 3.2.2 =
+* Added Mix blend option (in Background section)

+= 3.2 =
+* Removed extra spacing in blocks for Classic themes which have no 100% support for Gutenberg

+= 3.1.1 =
+* Added new premium chat addon and some fixes

+= 3.1 =
+* Added Advanced Text block
+* Added FlexBox variation for container
+* Added padding top option for smart scroll
+* Added Option for Close Intent for popup/slide block
+* Added Css transformation can have separate transition time for each transition option

 = 3.0 =
 * Local font option is added